 Select Page

-Are you having more dry eyes because your smart phones?
+Are you having more dry eyes because your smartphones?

 Staring at a smart phone or computer screen can cause chronic dry eyes.
 Subsequently, many people do not realize the blue light that is emitted from a smart phone can also harm the eyes.
 But there is a natural treatment that will help your chronic dry eyes.

-Statistics of eye damage from smartphone
+Statistics of eye damage from smartphones

 Studies have shown that 60% of people spend at least 6 hours a day in front of a digital screen.
 Meanwhile, blue light is emitted from these types of screens harming your eyes.